 HoldCo is a relatively simple structure to use in the case of the potential IPO.
-If the Regional Council were not seeking to raise any money for its own purposes by selling shares it holds in Napier Port, the HoldCo structure would not necessarily be considered by the Regional Council.
+If the Regional Council were not also seeking to release equity and diversify its assets by selling shares it holds in Napier Port, the HoldCo structure would not necessarily be considered by the Regional Council.
 Having a holding company is common practice from a commercial and legal/tax perspective for sizeable business organisations, and does not create material new legal/tax problems or inefficiencies.

-Clear accountability and liability
+· Clear accountability and liability